Baggage Shipping to South Korea

 More information is available on our customs information page.

-What can I send to Korea, Republic of?
+What can I send to South Korea?
 What items are restricted?

 With Send My Bag™ you can travel with almost everything you would normally find in a vacation suitcase.
 For security and customs reasons, however, certain items are prohibited.
 Please find these listed below.